Scherzer strikes out 14 as Nationals top Tigers, 2-1

-DETROIT (AP) — Max Scherzer struck out 14 against his former team and Anthony Rendon homered for the second straight game as the Washington Nationals topped the Detroit Tigers 2-1 on Sunday.
+He knew Cabrera would be pinch-hitting next and was excited for an eight-inning showdown between future Hall of Famers.

+“I knew this was going to be on, so you get excited in that moment,” Scherzer said.
+“That’s full adrenaline right there.”

-Scherzer (8-5) returned to Comerica Park for the first time since leaving as a free agent after the 2014 season and stuck out double-digit batters for the fourth straight outing.
+Scherzer (8-5) struck out his former teammate on four pitches, one of 14 on the afternoon as he pitched in Comerica Park for the first time since leaving Detroit as a free agent after the 2014 season, lifting the Washington Nationals over the Tigers 2-1 on Sunday.

-Scherzer, who struck out 20 batters the last time he faced the Tigers in 2016, ended his day by striking out the side swinging in the eighth inning, including former teammate Miguel Cabrera, who was pinch-hitting.

-In Scherzer’s last eight games, he’s 6-0 allowing only six earned runs with 83 strikeouts in 57 innings.
+Scherzer stuck out double-digit batters for the fourth straight outing and allowed four hits.
+In his last eight games, he’s 6-0 allowing only six earned runs with 83 strikeouts in 57 innings.
 He did not walk a batter Sunday, and 86 of his 115 pitches were strikes.

+“It’s kind business as usual, at this point,” closer Sean Doolittle said of Scherzer, the three-time Cy Young winner.
+“I don’t mean that as a cliche, but he’s set the bar so high so high for himself.”

-He allowed four hits with the only damage coming when Brandon Dixon went opposite field for his team-leading 11th home run in the seventh inning.
-But Rendon led off the eighth with the game-winner, his team-leading 19th.
+The only run allowed by Scherzer, who struck out 20 batters the last time he faced the Tigers in 2016, was a Brandon Dixon home run in the seventh inning, his team-leading 11th.

 Rendon’s blast came off Joe Jimenez (2-6), who allowed a home run and a walk to the only two batters he faced.